Plumsail/documents-docs/source/user-guide/processes/examples/create-documents-from-sharepoint-list-and-esign-docusign.rst

 .. image:: ../../../_static/img/user-guide/processes/how-tos/employees-list-eversign.png
     :alt: SharePoint list with employees

-A new item in the SharePoint list will trigger the document generation process that will merge the list data into the NDA template and send the resulting document to the employee for digital signature in `eversign <https://eversign.com/>`_.
+A new item in the SharePoint list will trigger the document generation process that will merge the list data into an NDA template and send the resulting document to the employee for digital signature in `DocuSign <https://www.docusign.com/>`_.

 To automate the process, we'll use the `Plumsail Documents <https://plumsail.com/documents/>`_ connector for `Power Automate <https://flow.microsoft.com/>`_.
-You'll also need an `eversign account <https://eversign.com/signup>`_.
+You'll also need a `DocuSign account <https://account.docusign.com/>`_.

 .. contents::
     :local: